csci5117s23/project-2-maryj/README.md

 <img src="/low-fidelity-mockups/Splash.png" width=25%>

 **Description:** Landing page when user first enters the url.
-User can click "Get Started" to access the home page.
+User can click "Login" to access the home page.

 ### Home Page

 <img src="/low-fidelity-mockups/Home.png" width=25%>

-**Description:** Home page where user can see a curated list of restaurants in their area.
+**Description:** Home page where user can see a curated list of recommended restaurants in their area.

 ### Likes Page